Eurostar: High Speed 1 (United Kingdom)

-It was built in two stages.
-The first section between the tunnel and Fawkham Junction in north Kent opened in September 2003, cutting London–Paris journey times by 21 minutes to 2 hours 35 minutes, and London–Brussels to 2 hours 20 minutes.
-On 14 November 2007, commercial services began over the whole of the new HS1 line.
-The redeveloped London St Pancras International station became the new London terminus for all Eurostar services.
+High Speed 1, formerly known as the Channel Tunnel Rail Link (CTRL), is a 108 km British high-speed rail line that connects London with the Channel Tunnel.
+It opened in two stages.
+The first section between the tunnel and north Kent opened in September 2003, cutting journey times by 21 minutes.
+On 14 November 2007, commercial services began over the whole of the High Speed 1 reducing journey times by a further 20 minutes.
+The line's London terminal is London St Pancras International, which was redeveloped for the project.

-The completion of High Speed 1 has brought the British part of Eurostar's route up to the same standards as the French and Belgian high-speed lines.
-Non-stop journey times were reduced by a further 20 minutes to 2 hours 15 minutes for London–Paris and 1 hour 51 minutes for London–Brussels.
-As of Autumn 2020, HS1 is the UK's first renewable-powered railway.
+HSL-Zuid (Netherlands)

+The HSL-Zuid (Hogesnelheidslijn Zuid, South high-speed line), is a 125 km Dutch high-speed railway line that connects Amsterdam with the HSL 4 at the Belgium-Netherlands border.
+It opened on 7 September 2009.

 Services

 Frequency

-Eurostar offers up to fifteen weekday London – Paris services (nineteen on Fridays) including nine non-stop (thirteen on Fridays).
+Eurostar offers up to 15 weekday London – Paris services (19 on Fridays) including nine non-stop (13 on Fridays).
 There are also nine (ten on Friday) London–Brussels services, of which two run non-stop (continuing to Amsterdam) and a further two call at Lille only.
-One service daily operates to Amsterdam via Brussels and Rotterdam, also calling at Lille.
-In addition, there is a return trip from London to Marne-la-Vallée - Chessy for Disneyland Paris, which runs 4 times a week with increased frequency during school holidays, however this will cease from 6 June 2023 and its future is unknown.
-There are also seasonal services: in the winter, "Snow trains", aimed at skiers, to Bourg-Saint-Maurice, Aime-la-Plagne and Moûtiers in the Alps; these run weekly, arriving in the alps in the evening and leaving the same evening to arrive in London the following morning.
-In February 2018, Eurostar announced the start of its long-planned service from London to Amsterdam, with an initial two trains per day from April of that year running between St Pancras and Amsterdam Centraal.
+Four services daily operate to Amsterdam via Brussels and Rotterdam, some calling at Lille.
+There were also seasonal services: in the winter, "Snow trains", aimed at skiers, to Bourg-Saint-Maurice, Aime-la-Plagne and Moûtiers in the Alps; these ran weekly, arriving in the alps in the evening and leaving the same evening to arrive in London the following morning.
+This service was suspended at the time of the COVID-19 pandemic.
+It resumed for the 2023/24 ski season, but with no direct/through train.
+Instead, passengers travelling to/from London change to a domestic Eurostar train at Lille-Europe.

+In February 2018, Eurostar announced the start of its long-planned service from London to Amsterdam, with an initial two trains per day from April of that year running between London St Pancras International and Amsterdam Centraal.
 This launched as a one-way service, with return trains carrying passengers to Rotterdam and Brussels Midi/Zuid, making a 28-minute stop (which was not deemed long enough to process UK-bound passengers) and then carrying different passengers from Brussels to London.
 Initially passengers travelling back took a Thalys service to Brussels Midi/Zuid where they could join the Eurostar.
 This was due to the lack of facilities for juxtaposed controls by the UK Border Force at Amsterdam Centraal and Rotterdam Centraal.
 On 4 February 2020, the Dutch Minister of Infrastructure and Water Management, Cora van Nieuwenhuizen, and the UK Transport Secretary, Grant Shapps, announced that juxtaposed controls would be established at Amsterdam Centraal and Rotterdam Centraal.
 The direct train from Amsterdam was originally due to launch on 30 April 2020, and from Rotterdam on 18 May 2020, although it was later postponed to 26 October 2020 for both cities due to the COVID-19 pandemic.